-On the day of inspection, we collected 10 CQC comment cards filled in by patients and spoke with three other patients.
+On the day of inspection, we collected four CQC comment cards filled in by patients and spoke with three other patients.

-During the inspection we spoke with one of the dental nurses and the practice manager.
+During the inspection we spoke with a dentist, two dental nurses, a dental hygienist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.
-We also discussed the practice as a whole within the wider inspection process prior and following the inspection with the practice owner.

-The practice is open:
+The practice is open: Monday-Friday 8.00am - 6.00pm